Ford Fund meets pandemic-related needs of Detroit nonprofits using Ford, Lincoln drivers

 "In the beginning, it was me and a piece of paper," Bourque said.
 "I had to get the information out and track the deliveries.
 Then I went to the white board.
 It's not pretty, but it works."

 Indeed.
-Through mid-June, the impromptu system resulted in 285 deliveries, during which drivers transported 11,225 hot meals to hospital employees, more than 5,400 food boxes and meals to families, seniors and homeless shelters, 4,000 carry-out boxes for homeless shelters and 5,000 masks and face shields, among other supplies and equipment.
+In its first three months, the impromptu system resulted in 285 deliveries, during which drivers transported 11,225 hot meals to hospital employees, more than 5,400 food boxes and meals to families, seniors and homeless shelters, 4,000 carry-out boxes for homeless shelters and 5,000 masks and face shields, among other supplies and equipment.
+Deliveries and food boxes continued through the end of the year resulting in a total of 396 deliveries and more than 8,300 food boxes by December 31.

 Bob Chamberlain, a retired GM machine operator, was shuttling Ford employees between buildings on the Dearborn campus when COVID stay-at-home orders hit and he was laid off.
 Then Taylor, of Ford Land, called him back to make the emergency deliveries.